DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

 ## A clearer prompt

-In the previous iteration some participants didn’t notice the prompt to reconfirm an offer at the top of the application details pages.
+In the previous iteration some participants did not notice the prompt to reconfirm an offer at the top of the application details pages.

 S we’ve made the prompt clearer by: